-The white grape probably comes from Germany (or Switzerland ).
-The name may derive from the robust foliage of the vine, which is particularly powerful in the wind.
-According to another variant, this is a corruption of "Rußling" (soot), a term for "dark wood".
-To some extent confusing synonyms, which misleadingly point to other varieties, are Brauner Nürnberger, Dretsch, Drutsch, Drutscht, Dünnelbling, Frankentraube, Großfränkisch, Gros Räuschling, Großer Räuschling, Großer Traminer, Grünspat, Klöpfer, Luttenberger, Luttenbergerstock, Melon Blanc, Offenburger, Pfäffling , Pfaffentraube, Ruchelin, Ruschling, Rüschling, Silberweiß, Vigne de Zuri, White Räuschling, Weißwelscher, Zürirebe, Zürichrebe and Züriwiss.
+The white grape variety probably comes from Germany (or Switzerland).
+The name is probably derived from the robust foliage of the vine, which rushes particularly strongly in the wind.
+According to another variant, it is a verbal corruption of "Rußling" (from soot), a term for "dark wood".
+Synonyms that are sometimes confusing because they incorrectly refer to other varieties are Brauner Nürnberger, Dretsch, Drutsch, Drutscht, Dünnelbling, Frankentraube, Großfränkisch, Gros Räuschling, Großer Räuschling, Großer Traminer, Grünspat, Klöpfer, Luttenberger, Luttenbergerstock, Melon Blanc, Offenburger, Pfaffling, Pfaffentraube, Ruchelin, Ruschling, Rüschling, Silberweiß, Vigne de Zuri, Weißer Räuschling, Weißwelscher, Zürirebe, Zürichrebe and Züriwiss

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

 Pictures: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)